-The Business department offers professional training to students to enable them to meet the challenges of the economic environment and to be leaders in business and related fields.
+The Business Administration major offers coursework to enable students to meet the challenges of the economic environment and to be leaders in business and related fields.

-Within the Business Administration major, students may elect to emphasize training in Arts Administration, Finance and Accounting, International Business, Management, Marketing, or Sports Management.
-Beyond this, majors may select from a wide variety of elective courses in order to receive more specific training and to develop skills and expertise.
+Within the Business Administration major, students may elect to emphasize in Arts Administration, Finance and Accounting, International Business, Management, or Marketing.
+Beyond this, majors may select from a wide variety of elective courses in order to develop focused skills and expertise.